n1vux/articles/Geodetic/RTK-experiments.md

 Subscription may be commercial, open/free, private, or public by e.g. MassDOT, MaineDOT (free, registration required).
 One can connect to the nearest station of the network by name (having looked up which is nearest) or a network may provide a Virtual base by weighted-averaging several nearest bases to derive a virtual correction for your location instead of just giving the nearest.
 (This requires disclosing your location to the Network.)

 †( Why bother _calling_ it RTK?
-Because there is an _alternative_ phase-difference enhancement scheme, requiring same high-end GNSS receiver hardware, that is **non**-real-time, **non**-kinematic, that compares _logged_ recieved phases - logging for 12+ satellites in both L1 and L2 bands - at both a known base-station and an unknown station, logged over many hours, unmoving, with the log comparision and calculation done _later_ to get just one (nearly) _perfect_ location solution for the unknown base.
+Because there is an _alternative_ phase-difference enhancement scheme, requiring same high-end GNSS receiver hardware, that is **non**-real-time, **non**-kinematic, that compares _logged_ received phases - logging for 12+ satellites in both L1 and L2 bands - at both a known base-station and an unknown station, logged over many hours, unmoving, with the log comparison and calculation done _later_ to get just one (nearly) _perfect_ location solution for the unknown base.
 Can be < ±1cm if close enough to the known base which was already known that well.
 This is great for professional surveyors setting up a chain of known positions extending from the nearest public base for their future use in their remote territory, moving their own base unit around.
 There's also a compromise that doesn't use Internet or data radios, so is not real-time but is still kinematic: One can also log raw data while moving around and capturing approximate GPS points, and compare raw field logs to base logs later, back in the office, to get corrected positions for the points collected in the field. )

 ## Open-ness